Luca Sperandio

 Luca Sperandio (born 28 January 1996) is an Italian rugby union player.
-His usual position is as a Wing, and he currently plays for Albi.
+His usual position is as a Wing, and he currently plays for Rangers Vicenza after the experience with Rovigo Delta in Italian Serie A Elite.

 Born in Treviso and raised by the Benetton entourage, Luca won Under 16 and Under 18 Italian Championships with the green-and-white club from la Marca before being called at only 18 to compete in the National Championship of Excellence – the country's main senior Championship – with Mogliano.

 Since joining Benetton Treviso from Mogliano at the end of last season Sperandio has worked hard to become one of the key weapons in coach Kieran Crowley’s arsenal.

 A natural try scorer, the former Italy U20 runner stands at 6 ft 1in and around 100 kg but is gifted with some excellent speed and a rare agility, making him a reliable option in almost every spot in the backs.

 But it is on either wing where he is most at home and he is one of the few naturally powerful wingers in Italy's pipeline for the long-term future.

 Sperandio has been involved in almost every Italian Squad at junior level, and he enjoyed Six Nations Under 20 campaigns and a couple of Junior World Championships, scoring a try against Georgia last year in England.

 His Guinness Pro12 debut came on the last weekend of November at Thomond Park and he hasn't stop playing since.
 He played with Benetton until 2021–22 United Rugby Championship season.

 He was picked by Crowley in the starting XV that twice beat Bayonne in the European Rugby Challenge Cup in December and then went on to score tries in successive League games against Zebre and Glasgow Warriors the following weekends.